ietf-wg-httpapi/ratelimit-headers/draft-ietf-httpapi-ratelimit-headers.md

 ## Reliability of RateLimit-Reset {#sec-reset-reliability}

-Consider that service limit might not be restored after the moment referenced by RateLimit-Reset field, and the RateLimit-Reset field value do not be considered fixed nor constant.
+Consider that service limit might not be restored after the moment referenced by RateLimit-Reset field, and the RateLimit-Reset field value may not be fixed nor constant.

 Subsequent requests might return a higher RateLimit-Reset field value to limit concurrency or implement dynamic or adaptive throttling policies.